Building Pool Above Ground

 Above Ground Pools

 Yes.
-In accordance the Town's Pool By-law No.149-08, all types of swimming pools, including private spas (hot tubs, whirlpools and jacuzzis) which contain water having a depth 0.6 metres (24”) at any point, requires a pool permit.
-Unless a pool or private spa is being dismantled and reconstructed within the same location.
+According to the Town's Pool By-law No.149-08, all types of swimming pools, including private spas (hot tubs, whirlpools and jacuzzis) which contain water having a depth 0.6 metres (24”) at any point, requires a pool permit.
+Unless a pool or private spa is being dismantled and reconstructed within the same location, a pool permit is not required.

 - Pools & private spas shall be located within an interior side yard, exterior side yard or rear yard;